scalaz/faq/conduct.md

   project, leading to the excellent result up to 2013.

   There is no compromise on executing this idea.
 All other principles rest on this one.
-As a thought exiercise, this is how you might come to know that "steward of Scalaz" and much other nonsense never, ever existed.
+As a thought exercise, this is how you might come to know that "steward of Scalaz" and much other nonsense never, ever existed.
 Try it.